 It’s one of the best poach paint you can use in your home improvement projects.
 You only need 1-3 coats to transform worn and weathered surfaces into a warm and welcoming glow.

 On top of that, it is also nonslip—even when wet.
-And unlike other antislip paints, its unique traction additive is not abrasive, which is great for bare feet and sensitive paws.
+Unlike other antislip paints, its unique traction additive is not abrasive, which is great for bare feet and sensitive paws.

 This paint helps you ditch parking rugs and move the chairs and tables whenever you want.
 You do not have to go through the misery of trying to conceal surface imperfections.